Angular Signal Forms Part 1: Getting Started with the Basics

 <label for="username">Username</label>

-<input id="username" type="text" [control]="registrationForm.username" />
+<input id="username" type="text" [formField]="registrationForm.username" />

 </div>